hpcaubuserguide/hpcaub_userguide/userdoc/matlab.rst

 This configuration allows the user to use MATLAB on a local machine e.g. a laptop or a terminal on the AUB network and run heavy computations on the HPC cluster.
-After the execution on the HPC cluster is complete the results are transparently retrieved by MATLAB and shown in the matlab session on the client.
+After the execution on the HPC cluster is complete the results are transparently retrieved by MATLAB and shown in the matlab workspace on the client.

 .. note:: this section of the guide has been tested with: